Anvesh-2095/CS331-Project/Architecture.md

 # SOAR System Architecture

-This document describes the high-level architecture of the SOAR platform.

-The system follows a modular design consisting of alert ingestion, normalization, correlation, incident management, playbook execution, response actuation, and notification components.
-Each module operates independently and communicates through well-defined interfaces to ensure scalability, reliability, and ease of maintenance.

-Detailed module responsibilities and interaction flows will be expanded as the implementation progresses.

-## SOAR System Architecture

 This document describes the microservices-based architecture of the SOAR (Security Orchestration, Automation, and Response) platform.

 The system is designed using a modular microservices approach, where each service performs a specific responsibility.
-The services communicate through well-defined interfaces, allowing the system to be scalable, maintainable, and easy to test.
+The services communicate through well-defined interfaces and a central message bus, allowing the system to be scalable, maintainable, and easy to test.

-### in microservices style, the following services will be implemented

-1. service to read notifications / alerts and pass them to brain
-2. brain, actual logic will be written here
-3. playbook, which will try to shrug off the attack / alert
-4. a notification service used when SOAR platform cannot solve the problem
-5. a artifact recording service which sits between controller and notification service

-###### the following services will also be needed or simulated

-1. a simulation of alert
-2. a simulation of actuators - planning to make it synchronous to playbook service, so we can define outcome on our own while testing

-and a dashboard is also required which is connected to the controller module plus a logging service whis is connected to the brain

-to make it scalable and cheaper, we will host it on the cloud and will host them based on zones across the world, to reduce latency.

-users may also host it on their local system.
+## Deployment Strategy

+To ensure low latency and high availability, the complete platform is containerized and designed for **multi-region replication**.
+Rather than splitting services across regions, full replicas of the entire platform can be deployed in different geographic zones (e.g., US-East, AP-South) to serve local users closer to their location.

 ## Core Services

-1. Alert Ingestion Service
+### 1. Alert Ingestion Service

-   This service is responsible for receiving security alerts and notifications.
-Alerts may originate from real security tools or from a simulated alert source.
-The service reads incoming alerts, performs basic validation, and forwards them to the Brain service for further analysis.
+This service is the entry point for the platform.
+It is responsible for receiving security alerts and notifications from real security tools or simulated sources.
+The service performs basic validation, normalizes the data formats, and publishes the events to the Brain service.

-2. Brain Service
+### 2. Brain Service (Context-Aware Decision Engine)

-   The Brain service contains the core decision-making logic of the SOAR system.
-It analyzes incoming alerts, evaluates their severity and type, and determines the appropriate response strategy.
-Based on this analysis, the Brain service selects a suitable playbook and triggers its execution.
+The Brain is the stateless orchestration engine.
+While it does not retain local session memory, it is **context-aware**.

+* **Function:** It retrieves historical context (e.g., previous offenses by an IP) from the database before making decisions.
+* **Logic:** It analyzes the alert severity, correlates it with past data, and triggers the appropriate Playbook.

-3. Playbook Service
+### 3. Playbook Service

-   The Playbook service executes predefined response workflows.
-Each playbook consists of ordered steps that attempt to mitigate or resolve a security incident.
-The playbook interacts with actuator simulations to perform response actions and reports the outcome back to the Brain service.
+The Playbook service manages the execution of predefined response workflows.

+* **Function:** It receives a command from the Brain and executes steps sequentially.
+* **Sync Actuation:** Currently, it interacts **synchronously** with the actuators for strict consistency in the lab, though the modular design permits a seamless transition to **asynchronous, event-driven actuation** in future high-scale iterations.

-4. Notification Service
+### 4. Notification Service

-   The Notification service is used when the SOAR platform is unable to fully resolve an incident automatically.
-It sends notifications or alerts to security analysts or administrators, informing them about unresolved incidents or required manual intervention.
+This service handles human communication.
+It is triggered when the SOAR platform cannot resolve an incident automatically or when a critical threshold is breached.
+It integrates with external communication tools (Email, Slack, Discord) to alert security analysts.

-5. Artifact Recording Service
+### 5. Artifact Recording Service (The Listener)

-   The Artifact Recording service records important artifacts such as alerts, incident details, response actions, and outcomes.
-This service sits between the controller logic and the Notification service to ensure that all relevant data is stored before notifications are sent.
-It supports auditing, reporting, and later analysis.
+This service acts as a **passive listener** on the message bus.

+* **Function:** It observes all traffic between the Ingestion, Brain, and Playbook services.
+* **Benefit:** Instead of blocking the workflow, it asynchronously records every alert, decision, action, and outcome into the long-term storage (Audit Log).
+This ensures zero latency impact on the core remediation process while maintaining a perfect audit trail.

 ## Supporting and Simulated Services

-6. Alert Simulation Service
+### 6. Alert Simulation Service

+This service generates mock security alerts (e.g., Phishing JSON objects) to validate the pipeline without requiring live malware or real attacks.

+### 7. Actuator Simulation Service

-   This service simulates the generation of security alerts for testing and demonstration purposes.
-It allows the system to be tested without relying on real security tools.
+This service mimics the behavior of real security tools (Firewalls, Active Directory, EDR).

-7. Actuator Simulation Service
-   This service simulates response actions such as IP blocking, account suspension, or endpoint isolation.
-The actuator simulation is designed to operate synchronously with the Playbook service.
-During testing, predefined outcomes can be configured to simulate successful or failed response actions.
+* **Behavior:** It operates synchronously with the Playbook service to ensure deterministic testing.
+* **Configurable Outcomes:** Users can configure it to simulate "Success" (IP Blocked) or "Failure" (Connection Timeout) to test how the Brain handles errors.

 ## Interaction Flow

-1. An alert is generated by the Alert Simulation Service or an external source.
+1. **Ingest:** An alert is generated by the Alert Simulation Service.
+The Ingestion Service validates it and pushes it to the message bus.
-2. The Alert Ingestion Service receives the alert and forwards it to the Brain service.
+2. **Archive:** The Artifact Recording Service immediately detects the new message and logs it.
-3. The Brain service analyzes the alert and selects an appropriate playbook.
+3. **Decide:** The Brain Service picks up the alert, queries the DB for context, and selects a Playbook.
-4. The Playbook service executes response steps and interacts with the Actuator Simulation Service.
+4. **Act:** The Playbook Service executes steps, making synchronous calls to the Actuator Simulation Service.
-5. Response outcomes are returned to the Brain service.
+5. **Verify:** The Actuator returns a definite "Success/Fail" status to the Playbook, which reports back to the Brain.
+6. **Resolve/Escalate:**
+   * If successful, the Brain closes the ticket.
-6. If the incident cannot be resolved, the Notification service is triggered.
+   * If failed, the Brain triggers the Notification Service.
-7. The Artifact Recording Service stores all relevant data before notifications are sent.

 ## Architecture Benefits

-* Clear separation of responsibilities across services
-* Independent development and testing of each service
-* Easy simulation of alerts and response actions
-* Improved scalability and maintainability
-* Suitable for incremental implementation and future enhancements
+* **Reliability:** Synchronous actuation ensures data consistency during demos.
+* **Auditability:** The "Listener" pattern for artifacts ensures no data is lost, even if downstream services fail.
+* **Scalability:** Stateless design allow the "Brain" and "Ingestion" services to scale horizontally across multiple instances.
+* **Testability:** Decoupled simulations allow for safe, predictable "Red Team vs Blue Team" scenarios in a lab environment.

-This microservices-based architecture provides a flexible and extensible foundation for building and testing a SOAR platform in an academic or experimental environment.
+This architecture provides a robust, professional foundation for an automated security platform.